dell-examples/ppdm-generic-scripts/scripts/git_backup_array/git_backup_array.md

 ## 📄 License

-Apache License – see script header for details
+MIT License – see script header for details

 ---